-I understand the Virginia Licensed Asbestos Contractor or RFS Contractor has an employee/employer relationship with or financial interest in the Virginia Licensed Asbestos Inspector, RFS Inspector or Virginia Licensed Project Designer working on this asbestos project.
-I understand that according to Virginia Asbestos Licensing Regulations this form must be signed and dated by the the building owner or his agent and the asbestos contractor or asbestos RFS contractor prior to bid and contract submission.
+I understand the Virginia Licensed Asbestos Contractor or RFS Contractor has an employee/employer relationship with or financial interest in the Virginia Licensed Aspestos Inspector, RFS Inspector or Virginia Licensed Project Designer working on this asbestos project.
+I understand that according to Virginia Aspestos Licensing Regulations this form must be signed and dated by the the building owner or his agent and the aspestos contractor or aspestos RFS contractor prior to bid and contract submission.
 I understand as building owner, I must provide this form to all parties involved on the project should the building owner award the contract to this contractor.
 The completed form must be available upon demand at the asbestos project site.
 Building Owner or Agent:

+Date

-I understand that any falsification of information made in conjunction with this disclosure form, regardless of time of discovery, may result in enforcement action by the Department under section 3.3 or section 3.4 of the Virginia Asbestos Licensing Regulations.
+conjunction with this disclosure i lsification of information made inform, regardless of time of discovery by the Department under section 3.3 on the Licensing Regulations.

 Contractor:

+Date